Quechua MH100 Hiking Fleece Review

 Field test and review

 When it comes to hiking, your clothing is your first line of defense against the elements—cold, wind, rain, sun, insects, and even encounters with wildlife.
 It’s essential to choose layers that are light, adjustable, and versatile, allowing you to regulate temperature effectively.
 Multiple lighter layers are preferable to a few bulky ones, as they give you more flexibility to adjust your comfort level.
-Make sure to add layers before you start feeling cold, especially during rest stops, and adjust zippers to minimize sweating during more strenuous sections.
+Make sure to add layers before you start feeling cold, especially during rest stops, and adjust zippers to minimise sweating during more strenuous sections.

 I had the opportunity to field test the Quechua MH100 Hiking Fleece, and I’ve been truly impressed by this versatile and eco-friendly piece of gear.
 Weighing in at just the right amount, this fleece offers excellent warmth without unnecessary bulk.
 Made from 100% eco-friendly materials, it’s an affordable yet sustainable option for outdoor enthusiasts.